ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VkAccelerationStructureSRTMotionInstanceNV.md

   describing a transformation to be applied to the acceleration structure at time 1.

-- `instanceCustomIndex` is a 24-bit user-specified index value accessible to ray shaders in the `InstanceCustomIndexKHR` built-in.
+- `instanceCustomIndex` is a 24-bit application-specified index value accessible to ray shaders in the `InstanceCustomIndexKHR` built-in.

 - `mask` is an 8-bit visibility mask for the geometry.
 The instance